liebke/mechanician/README.md

 Foundation Models are inherently limited by the scope of their training data and the static nature of that data, *Tool Augmented Generative AI* can access up-to-date information, perform computations, and interact with external systems; extending Generative AIs from pure knowledge repositories to active participants in information processing and generation.

-This approach enhances the AI's problem-solving skills, creativity, and ability to provide accurate, up-to-date information.
+This approach enhances the AI's problem-solving skills, ability to provide accurate, up-to-date information, and provide the Generative AI a form of memory, like what OpenAI announced [here](https://openai.com/blog/memory-and-new-controls-for-chatgpt).

 ## Designing Tools for AIs to Use